 Ornamental selections of Leptospermum polygalifolium such as the dwarf garden ornamental subsp tropicum ‘Cardwell’ have been cultivated extensively in the coldest parts of southern Australia for decades and never shown any sign of ill effects from the cold.
 The location of Cardwell is located on the coast between Townsville and Cairns in NQ.

 That being the case, it could be assumed that the Leptospermum species generally from sea level along the NSW and QLD coastal belt would also be at least reasonably cold tolerant.

-To be sure bout all this it seems logical to find communities of the species at altitude growing naturally in super cold areas and the propagate seedlings from those plants There is a community of L. polygalifolium subsp polygalifolium growing near Braidwood NSW.
+To be sure about all this it seems logical to find communities of the species at altitude growing naturally in super cold areas and the propagate seedlings from those plants There is a community of L. polygalifolium subspp polygalifolium growing near Braidwood NSW.
 This is extremely cold in winter, colder than anywhere in the southern states likely to be hosting Leptospermum plantations.
 This project is underway.

-Whilst there, I went to an area near Bombala NSW where the northern most Leptospermum scoparium meets the southern most occurrence of Leptospermum polygalifolium subspp polygalifolium.
+While there, I went to an area near Bombala NSW where the northernmost Leptospermum scoparium meets the southernmost occurrence of Leptospermum polygalifolium subspp polygalifolium.
 This is also a very cold area.